Second battle of Tembien

-The Second Battle of Tembien was a battle fought on the northern front of the Second Italo-Ethiopian War.
+The second battle of Tembien was fought on the northern front of the Second Italo-Ethiopian War.
 This battle consisted of attacks by Italian forces under Marshal Pietro Badoglio on Ethiopian forces under Ras Kassa Haile Darge and Ras Seyoum Mangasha.
 This battle, which resulted in a decisive defeat of Ethiopian forces, was primarily fought in the area around the Tembien Province.
 The battle is notable for the large-scale use of mustard gas by the Italians.

 Background

 On 3 October 1935, General Emilio De Bono advanced into Ethiopia from Eritrea without a declaration of War.
 De Bono advanced towards Addis Ababa with a force of approximately 100,000 Italian soldiers and 25,000 Eritreans.
 In December, after a brief period of inactivity and minor setbacks for the Italians, De Bono was replaced by Badoglio.
 Ethiopian Emperor Haile Selassie launched the Christmas Offensive late in the year to test Badoglio.
 Initially successful, the goals of this offensive were overly ambitious.

 As the progress of the Christmas Offensive slowed, Italian plans to renew the advance on the northern front got under way.
 In addition to being granted permission to use poison gas, Badoglio received additional ground forces.
 The elements of the Italian III Corps and the Italian IV Corps arrived in Eritrea during early 1936.
 By mid-January 1936, Badoglio was ready to renew the Italian advance.
 In response to his frequent exhortations, Badoglio cabled Mussolini: "It has always been my rule to be meticulous in preparation so that I may be swift in action."